baylonp/ASE_Project/README.md

 ---

 ## **Description**
-This project implements the backend for a Gacha Game system, following a microservices architecture.
+This project implements the backend and frontend for a Gacha Game system, following a microservices architecture.
 Each microservice is containerized using Docker and communicates via REST APIs.
 The backend supports features such as:
 - Authentication to the system.
 - Managing in-game currency.
 - Gacha rolling.